-Conclusions
+Conclusion

-The analysis of variance revealed highly significant difference among the mean square due to genotypes for all characters suggesting the presence of sufficient amount of variability among the genotypes studied.The values of phenotypic coefficient of variation were slightly higher than that of genotypic coefficient of variation for all the traits studied.
-The high values of GCV and PCV were recorded for number of branches per plant followed by seed yield per plant and number of capsules per leaf axil indicated the presence of wide genetic variation for these characters.The high heritability (broad sense) values were observed for all characters except days to maturity and oil content indicated that heritability may be due to higher contribution of genotypic component in these traits.
+The analysis of variance revealed highly significant difference for all characters suggesting the presence of sufficient amount of variability among the genotypes studied.The values of phenotypic coefficient of variation were slightly higher than that of genotypic coefficient of variation for all the traits studied.
+The high values of GCV and PCV were recorded for number of branches per plant followed by seed yield per plant and number of capsules per leaf axil indicated the presence of wide genetic variation for these characters.The high heritability (broad sense) values were observed for all characters except days to maturity and oil content which indicated that heritability may be due to higher contribution of genotypic component in these traits.
 High estimates of heritability coupled with high genetic advance expressed as percentage of mean were observed for number of branches per plant, number of capsules per plant, height to first capsule, length of capsule, number of internodes per plant, seed yield per plant, 1000-seed weight and number of capsules per leaf axil which may be attributed to the preponderance of additive gene action and possessed high selective value and thus, selection pressure could profitably be applied on these characters for their rationale improvement.

-The present results on correlation coefficients revealed that length of capsule, number of capsules per plant, number of branches per plant and days to maturity were the most important traits and may contribute considerably towards higher seed yield.
-The interrelationship among seed yield components would help in increasing the seed yield levels.
+The results on correlation coefficients revealed that length of capsule, number of capsules per plant, number of branches per plant and days to maturity were the most important traits and may contribute considerably towards higher seed yield.